 The Board supports the delivery of effective corporate governance and operates within best practice guidelines set out in the 'Corporate Governance Code of Good Practice (NI) issued under DAO (DFP) 06/13 in April 2013'.
-The Board takes an objective long-term view of the business of the organisation, leading its strategic planning process and supporting the Accounting Officer in meeting their corporate governance responsibilities.
+The Board takes an objective long-term view of the business of the organisation, leading its strategic planning process and supporting the Accounting Officer in meeting its corporate governance responsibilities.
 The Board is supported by SMT.

-The MLKDC Board's term was initially extended to 9 September 2022 with a further extension offered and accepted, to extend their tenure to 9 February 2023.
+The MLKDC Board's term was initially extended to 9 September 2022 with further extensions offered and accepted, to extend its tenure to 30 September 2023.

-During 2021-22 the MLKDC Board was comprised of the following members:
+During 2022-23 the MLKDC Board was comprised of the following members: